ScQ-Cloud/pyquafu/docs/source/installation.rst

   Build binary Python wheel for MindQunantum

-  This is mainly relevant for developers that want to deploy MindQuantum on machines other than their own.
+  This is mainly relevant for developers that want to deploy quafu on machines other than their own.

-  This script will create a Python virtualenv in the MindQuantum root directory and then build a binary Python wheel of MindQuantum.
+  This script will create a Python virtualenv in the quafu root directory and then build a binary Python wheel of quafu.

   Usage:
     build.sh [options] [-- cmake_options]